finnjon/dong2/README.md

 For this I used ngx-quill, which can be seen in the package.json.
 To customise the toolbar you need to use the settings as can be seen in the code.

+###Droplet process

+When a droplet is created it is a draft.
+In the creation view you can see what is necessary to complete for it to be assigned "complete".
+When all balls are turned green it will be automatically assigned the value "complete".

+Later we may add another designation "premium" for a genuinely wonderful droplet with multiple questions and so forth.

-###Droplet Editing and Completion
+###Droplet Editing

-When a droplet is created it is immediately assigned "unverified" and "draft".
-Once enough data has been added (i.e. name, description, questions, keywords etc) it is automatically upgraded to "complete".
-At this point it is possible to have it verified.
-The verification process begins with the owner submitting the droplet for verification at which point it becomes "submitted".
-Once an editor has agreed to edit the droplet, it becomes "under review" and finally when the editor verifies it, it becomes "verified".
+When a droplet is created it is immediately assigned "unverified".
+Once enough data has been added the author can submit it for review.
+At this point it gets the status "submitted".
+At this point it will show up in the review panel and someone with the editor or admin role can elect to become the reviewer.
+They will then be able to select it at which point it is "under review".
+If it is perfect the editor can verify it.
+More likely they will add some comments and send it back.
+If they do it will get the status "review complete".
+The author should then make changes and resubmit.
+When they do it will be "resubmitted".
+This can go back and forth but finally it will be "verified".

 Only once a droplet is verified can it be made "public" and be accessible via the api for apps.